zhuang09-code/DATA440_final_project/README.md

 - **Webpage** – direct link to faculty profile
 - **Final relevance score** – combined score based on profile and publications
 - **Score source** – indicates whether the score is based on profile only or includes publication data

+You can rerun the program with different research interests to explore different recommendations.